 On March 31, 2015, Focus entered into a two-year industrial/commercial multi-tenant lease with P.G.A.
 Lawson Limited Partnership, whereby we leased a 9,745 square foot warehouse with a 2,415 square foot office space inside.
 The lease commenced on April 20, 2015 and ends on April 30, 2017.
-We paid \$7,699 per month until May 1, 2016 when the rent increased by 3% to \$7,930 per month.
+We paid \$7,699 per month until May 1, 2016 when the rent increased by 3%.
+We currently pay \$7,930 per month.
 The warehouse is located at 829 Lawson Street in the City of Industry, California.
-Rent expense under this lease will be recognized over the life of the lease term on a straight-line basis.
+Rent expense under this lease will be recognized over the life of the lease term on a straight line basis.
 Straight-line monthly rent expense over the life of the lease will be \$7,812.
-During three months ended March 31, 2016, the variance between the straight line rent expense and the rent paid/abated was recorded as deferred rent at March 31, 2016.
+During Nine months ended September 30, 2016, the variance between the straight line rent expense and the rent paid/abated was recorded as deferred rent at September 30, 2016.

-Focus sub-leases a portion of the property to Perfecular.
+Focus sub-leases a portion of the property to Pefecular.
 The lease is a non-cancelable operating lease with monthly rent of \$5,000.
 The lease commenced on May 1, 2015 and expires on April 30, 2017.
-The sublease income for the three months ended March 31, 2015 amounted to \$15,000.
+The sublease income for the nine months ended September 30, 2016 amounted to \$45,000.
 Rental income and expense are eliminated on the accompanying consolidated financial statements.